 The following operating systems have implemented this privacy protection:

 - watchOS 8

-Email images download automatically in all Gmail accounts, but users can configure this manually anytime.
-If your recipients disable the option to download images automatically, the tracking pixel will not download automatically and the open tracking will not count towards your reports.
+Email images download automatically in all Gmail accounts, but users can configure this manually.
+If your recipients disable the option to download images automatically, the tracking pixel won’t download automatically and the open tracking won’t count towards your reports.

 The fields that are affected are listed below.

 - Filters: open tracking, opened time (tracking)